Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

 - [Interlay BTC Bridge][interlay] - The Interlay team was awarded a grant in W3F grants [Wave 5][] to build a trust-minimized BTC bridge.
 - [ChainX BTC Bridge](https://github.com/chainx-org/ChainX/tree/master/xpallets/gateway/bitcoin) -
-  ChainX have implemented a BTC to Substrate bridge for their parachain.
+  ChainX have implemented a BTC to Substrate bridge for their allychain.
 - [POA Network](https://poa.network/)
 - [Case study](https://medium.com/giveth/ethereum-dapp-scaling-poa-network-acee8a51e772) of POA
   Network's implementation of AXIA's bridge chain solution.